Armenia to the Wisconsin State Capitol

 “This research has applications in both virtual reality and advanced gaming,” Arzumanyan said.
 “Gesture recognition will help people with disabilities, such as those who use American Sign Language (ASL), as it recognizes specific patterns or gestures by using a microcontroller in real time.”

-This project also highlights the types of excellent hands-on learning opportunities available to UWS students.
+This project also highlighted the types of excellent hands-on learning opportunities available to UWS students.

 “The project involved programming a specific microcontroller and developing a real battery-powered device for recognizing some human gestures,” said Bezroukov.
 “This way of developing a working device within such a project cannot be more hands-on and practical.”